 Mayor opens garden room and indoor beach at our Woodland Grove Care Home

-Loughton’s Mayor, Cllr Stephen Murray, has officially opened two new sensory rooms that bring the sounds and smells of the garden and the beach into our Woodland Grove Care Home
+Loughton’s Mayor, Cllr Stephen Murray, has officially opened two new sensory rooms that bring the sounds and smells of the garden and the beach into our Woodland Grove Care Home in Loughton.

 Staff on Snowdrop, our specialist dementia floor, brought the outside in for our residents, to stimulate their senses and to bring back fond memories.

 The garden room at Woodland Grove allows residents to walk on the grass, listen to birdsong and pot seedlings, while the beach room allows our residents to sit with their feet in the sand, dig sandcastles and smell the sea air while in the.
 Both spaces have been designed by Woodland Grove Care Home’s Dementia Care Manager, Jane Hare.

 “People with dementia can’t always access the garden independently but the sensory stimulation it gives them can help them to feel relaxed and happy,” said Jane.
 “By bringing the soil and the feel of grass into the care home they have a space they can access safely.
 Because they can go into the room whenever they want to it also gives them greater independence.

 “These familiar settings remind them of pottering around the garden or family holidays by the sea so they also help people to feel good and reduce feelings of anxiety.”

 People’s behaviour in the rooms gives Jane and her staff on the Dementia Care Unit essential information about their likes and dislikes.

 “Seeing what people enjoy helps us to learn more about them – what they like, who they are – especially when they are non-verbal and can’t tell us what they’re feeling.
 Their body language and expressions tell us a great deal so we can provide the tailored, personalised care they deserve.”